Zhang Chai: Supporting Shi Shi to the throne

 In 348, Shi Hu was troubled with a succession issue.
-He had just executed his heir, Shi Xuan (石宣), who plotted to assassinate Hu but was discovered.
-At the suggestion of Zhang Ju, Shi Hu was considering making either Shi Bin (石斌) or Shi Zun as his new heir.
-Zhang Chai, who was serving as the General Who Awes the Rong at the time, proposed against it, "The Duke of Yan (Shi Bin) had a lowborn mother, and he has already committed a transgression.
+He had just executed his heir, Shi Xuan (石宣), who plotted to assassinate him before he was discovered.
+At the suggestion of Zhang Ju, Shi Hu considered making either Shi Bin (石斌) or Shi Zun as his new heir.
+Zhang Chai, who was serving as the General Who Awes the Rong at the time, proposed against it, stating, "The Duke of Yan (Shi Bin) had a lowborn mother, and he has already committed a transgression.
 The Duke of Pengcheng’s (Shi Zun) mother (Zheng Yingtao) had been demoted before due to the incident with your original Crown Prince (Shi Sui (石邃), who was also executed by Shi Hu).
 If she becomes Empress again, I fear she might still hold a grudge.
 I pray Your Majesty reconsider."

 Under the guise of concern, Zhang Chai actually wanted Shi Shi installed because he was still a child.
-Zhang Chai was confident that Shi Hu would die soon, and this succession crisis can aid him in expanding his personal power.
+Zhang Chai was confident that Shi Hu was about to die soon, and supporting Shi Shi would greatly increase his personal power.
 He further adds, "When Your Majesty chose your heirs before, their mothers were all of common blood, and that was why disasters happened one after another.
 So this time, you should choose as your crown prince a son who is both filial and born of noble blood."
 Shi Hu agreed and made Shi Shi his Crown Prince and Lady Liu as his Empress.
 When a petition was published to have the ministers support Shi Shi to the throne, one minister, Cao Mo (曹莫), refused to sign the petition.
 When Shi Hu sent Zhang Chai to ask why, he expressed his belief that it was not proper to have a child be emperor.